 The Kaiserslautern University of Applied Sciences awards the following scholarships to international students:

 If you want to study a German-language study programme at Kaiserslautern University of Applied Sciences, you generally need German language skills at level B2 according to the Common European Framework of Reference for Languages (CEFR).
 Here you can find information on the certificates

 Our English-language study programmes generally require English language skills at level B2 and German language skills at level B1 according to the Common European Framework of Reference for Languages (CEFR).
 Information on the English-language study programmes can be found here

 If you would like to spend a guest/Erasmus semester at HS KL, you will need German/English language skills at level B1 or B2 according to the Common European Framework of Reference for Languages (CEFR), depending on the contract.
 Please contact the International Office of your home university for further information.

 You are an international student from

-a) the EU, the European Economic Area or Switzerland with EU citizenship: then you do not need a visa
+a) the EU, the European Economic Area or Switzerland with EU citizenship: You do not need a visa.

-b) a country that does not require a visa to enter Germany: then you do not need a visa
+b) a country that does not require a visa to enter Germany: You do not need a visa.

-c) a country with visa requirements for study purposes (not a or b): then you must apply for a visa for study purposes at the German embassy/consulate in your home country before entering Germany
+d) a country with visa requirements for study purposes (not a or b): You must apply for a visa for study purposes at the German embassy/consulate in your home country before entering Germany.

 Here you will find helpful information on how to apply for your visa.